lajarre/opengreffe/docs/presentation.md

 ## The process

 1. Associates: setup multisig addr + submit to Opengreffe
-2. Verifyer: due-diligence and approval => :baby:
+2. Verifyer: due-diligence and approval => 👶
 3. Other business: lookup the company on Opengreffe

 ## Step 1&2 - add a company